dyne/Zenroom/README.md

 Copyright (C) 2017-2018 by Dyne.org foundation, Amsterdam

-Designed, written and maintained by Denis "Jaromil" Roio
+Designed, written and maintained by <a href="https://jaromil.dyne.org">Denis "Jaromil" Roio</a>

 Special thanks to Francesca Bria for leading the DECODE project and to George Danezis, Ola Bini, Mark de Villiers and Puria Nafisi Azizi for their expert reviews and contributions.

 This software includes code by:

 - R. Ierusalimschy, W. Celes and L.H. de Figueiredo (lua)
-- Rich Felker, et al (musl-libc)
 - Mike Scott and Kealan McCusker (milagro-crypto-c)
-- Phil Leblanc (luazen)
-- Joergen Ibsen (brieflz)
-- Loup Vaillant (blake2b, argon2i, ed/x25519)
-- Samuel Neves and Philipp Jovanovic (norx)
-- Luke Dashjr (base58)
-- Cameron Rich (md5)
 - Mark Pulford (lua-cjson)
 - Daan Sprenkels (randombytes)